How to Create Captivating Visuals, Grow Your Following,

 Let’s explore a few little-known Instagram hacks to make the most of the platform.
 We recommend downloading the latest version of the app to follow along.

 Instagram users are active at all times of the day.
 However, there are a handful of optimal times to post on Instagram.
-For peak engagement, the best times to post are Mondays and Thursdays at any time except between 3:00 p.m. and 4:00 p.m.
+For peak engagement, the best times to post on Instagram across industries are 1 p.m, and 5 p.m.
 This is for the time zone of your target audience.
 Many users tend to engage with more content during off-work hours on weekdays.

 One thing that makes Instagram unique is that you can share your content seamlessly across other social networks.

 We don’t recommend automatically linking to your other social platforms like Twitter and Facebook; what works on Instagram won’t always yield the same results on other channels, especially as you get up and running.
-It’s important to tailor your content to each platform.
+For this reason, tailor your content to each platform.

 However, linking your Instagram to your other social accounts like Facebook does increase the number of eyes on your posts.
 Remember, your Facebook Page will already be linked to your Instagram if you set up an Instagram business profile.